T3: Through Thick & Thin

 Propecia is a pill, which means it can have side effects throughout the body.
 Sexual dysfunction (reversible) can occur, and some men report breast enlargement as well as breast tenderness.
 Prostate-specific antigen (PSA) levels can be reduced in 50% of men, something that’s important to note when screening for prostate cancer.
 Your physician should be made aware if you are taking this medication.
 Propecia has been shown to decrease the likelihood of prostate cancer, but the tumor grade may increase.

-If you’re concerned about hair loss and want to discuss your hair restoration treatment options with Dr. Beckenstein, request a consultation using the online form or call us directly at (205) 776-7985 to schedule an appointment.
+Medications are only one of several hair preservation and restoration treatment options offered at our practice.
+In fact, you won’t find another hair restoration practice in Birmingham that can match the range of treatments available at T3 Hair Preservation.
+If you’re concerned about hair loss and want to discuss your options with Dr. Beckenstein, request a consultation using the online form or call us directly at (205) 776-7985 to schedule an appointment.